 - you’ll do some classroom learning that can earn credit towards a full apprenticeship (up to 12 months’ worth)

 - as part of your training you’ll learn useful skills for the workplace, and may get useful certification that is sometimes required by industries – such as the Occupational Health and Safety white card needed to enter building sites.

 Australian apprenticeship pathways

 To find information on apprenticeships and traineeships including thousands of job and training descriptions visit Australian Apprenticeship Pathways.
 This website also provides a pre-apprenticeship course finder under ‘Search’.

 - Check out the sort of skills you’ll need for trades and jobs using Choose a career.

 - Learn more about what is an apprenticeship or traineeship?

-- Do a course to prepare you for an apprenticeship or traineeship, these courses are usually at Certificate II level and can help you try out a trade or job and can earn credit towards a full apprenticeship.
+- Do a course to prepare you for an apprenticeship or traineeship.
+These courses are usually at Certificate II level and allow you to try out a trade or job and can earn credit towards a full apprenticeship.